Sarah & Duck

 Quick summary and important considerations

-Sarah and her duck friend Duck go on fun adventures together, exploring the world with their imagination and learning new things.
+Sarah and her duck friend go on fun adventures together and discover new things about the world using their imaginations!

 Detailed Analysis